oblinger/HookAnchorApp/T/Career/RES/RES Todo.md

-HandsOn Highlights.
+- [ ] HandsOn Highlights.
 Leadership Highlights.

-talk about 300+ in at a glance not
+talk about hiring 300+ in at a glance not

 - [ ] [[RES Star]]: Create stars for